BrunaLab/LAS6292_DataManagement/content/post/class-sessions/06_class.md

 ## R Tools

-*  The [rrefine package](https://cran.r-project.org/web/packages/rrefine/vignettes/rrefine-vignette.html) allows you to do some OpenRefine tasks from within R.
+* The [rrefine package](https://cran.r-project.org/web/packages/rrefine/vignettes/rrefine-vignette.html) allows you to do some OpenRefine tasks from within R, such as import, export, apply data cleaning operations, or delete a project in OpenRefine directly from R. In other words, it's for repeating operations in R *after* you've worked with OpenRefine.